Lippy the Lion and Hardy Har Har: Voice cast

-NOTE: Before the series regained its popularity among Hanna-Barbera fans, websites describing the series claimed that Mel Blanc left the series after 18 episodes, with Daws Butler taking over the role of Hardy as well as Lippy for the remaining 34 episodes.
-This is untrue, however - Mel Blanc voiced Hardy in all 52 episodes.
+NOTE: Before the series regained its popularity among Hanna-Barbera fans, websites describing the series claimed that Blanc left the series after 18 episodes, with Butler taking over the role of Hardy as well as Lippy for the remaining 34 episodes.
+This is untrue, however – Blanc voiced Hardy in all 52 episodes.
 This confusion likely came about because a prototype Hardy Har Har first appeared in a Snooper and Blabber cartoon several years before, in which he was voiced by Butler.

 Home media

 The show's first episode, "Sea-saw", is available on Saturday Morning Cartoons 1960's Vol. 2.

-On July 9, 2019, Warner Archive released Lippy the Lion and Hardy Har Har: The Complete Series on DVD in region 1 as part of their Hanna-Barbera Classics Collection.
+On July 9, 2019, Warner Archive released Lippy the Lion and Hardy Har Har: The Complete Series on DVD in region 1 as part of their Hanna-Barbera Classic Collection.
+It will also release on Blu-ray by Warner Archive on December 16, 2025.